Allow configuring which locks (and/or boat bridges) to share

 Would it be possible to include locks (the ship construction item that moves a boat from one elevation to another through the water) in infrastructure sharing?
 Players could create a channel from one body of water to another, but charge a fee if ships choose to use it.
 This would be in addition to any fees at the docks, and each use of a lock would incur a charge.
 Players that don't want to use the locks would need to use buoys to direct ships around them.

 Similarly, boat bridges and canals are player-built "rails" for boats, and it might also be nice to regulate their usage.
 For instance, players wanting to control shipping at a city could build a seawall along the coastline, and only allow entry through a canal.
 Other player wishing to access the city by sea would be required to pay a fee to use the canal to gain entry.

 Ideally, players could control the fee for each lock/canal system independently, but a simpler start would suffice.

 #2 Updated by Hirundo over 10 years ago

 Is canal/lock access currently not independent of ownership?
 If so, we should be very careful when introducing sharing settings for such things as one can easily break backward compatibility.
 For the same reason e.g. roads are not shared too.

 Furthermore, how much are locks / canals actually used in multiplayer, where sharing would be applicable?

-#4 Updated by Hirundo almost 10 years ago
+#4 Updated by Hirundo over 10 years ago